hassan-pmp/agile/bty.md

 # Better Than Yesterday
 ---
+ ## 05.02.2023 Agile Foundations: Kanban Overview
+ - Kanban is a scheduling system that was used in Lean manufacturing.
+ -  The Kanban system is actually a popular way to apply **lean thinking** to software development.
+ -  **Lean thinking** is about focusing on **what's valuable to the customer** and then continuously improving the product over time.
+ -  Remember that **agile teams** focused on **continuous delivery of valuable software**, but **lean** also emphasizes people over **process**.
+ -  Summarize lean thinking into **two** core values.
+You should have **respect for people** and **continuously improve**.
+ -  A Kanban board is a swimlane diagram with four more columns.
+These columns typically have the labels Stories, To-Do, Doing, and Done.
+Scrum teams will call this the task board because they use yellow sticky notes to keep track of their tasks.
+ -  Remember that agile teams should avoid multitasking
+ -  Scrum calls itself in "empirical process control framework."
+It's a framework for the team to run small experiments and get feedback from the customer on how to improve the product.
+So you can use the Scrum framework to help your team embrace a more agile mindset.
+But Scrum isn't agile and agile isn't Scrum.
+It's just that Scrum is still the most popular way for teams to embrace the mindset when delivering products.
+## 05.02.2023 Agile Foundations: XP Practicing
+- A few of these practices, are **Agile planning**, **continuous integration**, **software Re-factoring**, and **test driven development**.
+- Most Agile teams already use some form of XP's Agile planning.
+One of the most popular are Agile user stories.
+- XP also encourages something called continuous integration.
+- Finally, XP teams try to create tests for their software before they actually start development.
+This is called **test-driven development** (**TDD**), and it helps developers understand how the software will work before they actually start coding.
 # 01.01.2023 Agile Foundations: Agile Teams
 - Should be able to Ask tough questions about the way they work and be open to continuous improvement.
 - First Step: Focus on the **Why**: